 Serving with Living To Last has been a great opportunity for personal growth alongside of some incredibly talented brothers.
 While serving the community we are able to share the message of Christ through our hard work, attitudes, and love all while constantly being humbled by the stories of others.
 We have a brotherhood and a purpose that I’ve looked for and wanted but hadn’t found until now.

 Andrew grew up in South Portland, Maine, and graduated from Keene State College with a degree in Environmental Studies.
-He worked as a lead operator for an environmental service company after graduation, later worked as a technician for a water treatment company and now works part-time in the plumbing/HVAC world as a subcontractor.
+He worked as a lead operator for an environmental service company after graduation, later worked as a technician for a water treatment company and now works part-time as a Journeyman Plumber.
 For Andrew, work has never been about “building a career;” it has merely been the means to do what he really cares about.